brianreumere/porkbun-automatic-dns/README.md

 -i EXTIF: The name of your external network interface (optional, if provided uses ifconfig instead of the Porkbun API to determine external IP address)
 -p KEYFILE: Path to the file that contains your comma-separated Porkbun API key and secret key (defaults to ~/.porkbunapi) -a APIKEY,SECRETKEY: Your Porkbun API key and secret key, separated by a comma (optional, loaded from a file if not specified)
--l TTL: Set a custom TTL on records (optional, and only supported on LiveDNS) -d EXAMPLE.COM: The domain to create or update DNS records for (required) -r "RECORD-NAMES": A space-separated list of the name(s) of the A or AAAA record(s) to update or create (required)
+-l TTL: Set a custom TTL on records (optional, defaults to 10800) -d EXAMPLE.COM: The domain to create or update DNS records for (required) -r "RECORD-NAMES": A space-separated list of the name(s) of the A or AAAA record(s) to update or create (required)
 ```